 The demand for financial professionals is outstripping the supply, said Dr. Roberto Castaneda, program director for Walden University’s new MS in Finance program.
 “It’s almost as if finance is a hidden diamond in the rough,” he explained.
 “Never before has demand for a profession increased exponentially like the finance profession.”

-The job market for finance professionals is booming; for example, demand for financial analysts is projected to grow 16% through the year 2022.‡ Castaneda outlined three main factors driving the robust growth:
+The job market for financial managers is projected to grow 16% through the year 2028.2 Castaneda outlined three main factors driving this robust growth:

-Walden University, an accredited institution offering online degree programs, has been serving the higher education needs of adult learners for 45 years.
-Today, more than 47,800 students from all 50 U.S. states and more than 150 countries are pursuing their bachelor’s, master’s, or doctoral degrees or certificates online at Walden.
+Walden University, an accredited institution offering online degree programs, has been serving the higher education needs of working professionals for nearly 50 years.
+Today, more than 55,000 students from all 50 U.S. states and more than 145 countries are pursuing their bachelor’s, master’s, or doctoral degrees or certificates online at Walden.*

-Explore Walden University's online MS in Finance degree program and position yourself for success.
-Earn your online business degree in a convenient, flexible format that fits your life and schedule.
+Explore Walden University's online MS in Finance degree program degree program and position yourself for success.
+Earn your online business degree using a convenient learning platform that fits your busy life.

 Walden University is accredited by The Higher Learning Commission, www.hlcommission.org.